Systems Biology Core

-The CIBC Systems Biology Core (SBC) incorporates existing systems biology instrumentation, methodologies, and expertise at UNL – the Microscopy Core Research Facility and the Molecular Analysis and Characterization Facility – under a single organizational structure.
-CIBC researchers make extensive use of these facilities and receive the proper support and training in the systems biology techniques that best fit their research needs.
-The long-term goal of the SBC facility is to create a sustainable systems biology facility that meets the ‘omics’ and microscopy needs of CIBC members, UNL faculty, and the larger scientific community.
-The short-term goal of SBC is to facilitate the adaption of systems biology technologies by CIBC and UNL investigators.
+The NCIBC Systems Biology Core (SBC) incorporates existing systems biology instrumentation, methodologies, and expertise at Nebraska – expertise from the Nebraska Center for Mass Spectrometry, the Chemistry Departmental Research Instrument Facility, the Molecular Analysis and Characterization Facility, and the Biotechnology Center Bioinformatics Core – under a single organizational structure.
+NCIBC researchers make extensive use of these facilities and receive the proper support and training in the systems biology techniques that best fit their research needs.
+The goal of the SBC facility is to provide a sustainable systems biology facility that meets the ‘omics’ and the associated data processing and analysis needs of NCIBC members, Nebraska faculty, and the larger scientific community.

 Typical Workflow for SBC